clbustos/rubyvis/README.md

     puts vis.to_svg

-See examples directory for original protovis examples adaptations and others graphics
+See examples directory for original protovis examples adaptations and others graphics.
+You can see all of them online on the (documentation page)[http://clbustos.github.io/rubyvis/].

 ## THE MOST FREQUENT QUESTION (MFQ)